oasci/pitt-biosc1540-2024f/content/assessments/assignments/03/index.md

     Prokaryotic gene annotation involves the identification and characterization of genes within prokaryotic genomes, such as those of bacteria and archaea.
     While significant progress has been made in sequencing prokaryotic genomes, accurately annotating these genes remains challenging.
-    Below are three key challenges in prokaryotic gene annotation, each accompanied by a brief description:
+    Below are three key challenges in prokaryotic gene annotation, each accompanied by a brief description.

+    ---

     **Functional Annotation of Hypothetical Proteins**